-Up until about the age of forty, your eyes will ‘accommodate’ – naturally adapt to focus on objects at different distances.
+For most people, up until about the age of forty, your eyes will ‘accommodate’ – naturally adjust to focus on objects at different distances.
 So a single vision lens is used to correct your distance vision and your eyes will work to allow you to see close-up.

-Over the age of forty the eye starts to lose this ability to accommodate and needs a different prescription for seeing close-up objects.
+Over the age of forty the eye starts to lose this ability to accommodate on objects at arm’s length and you will need a different prescription for seeing close-up objects.
 If you are short sighted you may find removing your distance spectacles allows you to see close-up clearly, if you are long sighted, you will need a stronger powered lens for seeing close-up.

-Many people choose to use bifocal or varifocal glasses at this stage, for the convenience of a single pair that will do everything, however some patients prefer to have single vision spectacles.
-In this case, you will need a separate pair for distance and for reading.
+Many people choose to use bifocal or varifocal glasses at this stage, for the convenience of having one pair that will do everything, however some patients prefer to have single vision spectacles – in this case, you will need a separate pair for distance and for reading.
 If you use a computer or play music you might need an additional pair.

 Personalised Lens Consultation